Tdhtdhtdhtdhtdh: Sound Effects!

 But I've also seen that they'll be layered.
 They'll like add certain details sometimes later on onto the sound library file called sweetening.

-And And that seems to be a pretty common thing.
+And that's a that seems to be a a pretty common thing.

 Even if you're taking stuff that you're making out in the field yourself or you're making in the studio as you're watching the clip,